Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-In the context of creating Delta Live Tables (DLT) using SQL within Databricks, which of the following scenarios is most appropriate for employing the CREATE STREAMING LIVE TABLE (formerly known as CREATE INCREMENTAL LIVE TABLE) syntax instead of the CREATE LIVE TABLE syntax?
+In the context of creating lakeflow declarative pipelines using SQL within Databricks, which of the following scenarios is most appropriate for employing the CREATE STREAMING LIVE TABLE (formerly known as CREATE INCREMENTAL LIVE TABLE) syntax instead of the CREATE LIVE TABLE syntax?

 *Answer*

 ### CREATE STREAMING LIVE TABLE should be used when data needs to be processed incrementally

 **Explanation:** The CREATE STREAMING LIVE TABLE syntax is used to create tables that read data incrementally, while the CREATE LIVE TABLE syntax is used to create tables that read data in batch mode.
-Delta Live Tables (DLT) support both streaming and batch modes of processing data.
+Lakeflow declarative pipelines support both streaming and batch modes of processing data.
 When the data is streamed and needs to be processed incrementally, CREATE STREAMING LIVE TABLE should be used.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**